-Do not over-crowd the tray – if the fries are arranged in more than one layer, or placed closely together, they will steam rather than roast
+- Do not over-crowd the tray – if the fries are arranged in more than one layer, or placed closely together, they will steam rather than roast and brown

 for greasing the roasting tray:

-Remove the preheated tray from the oven and brush with a teaspoon of the cooking oil.
+- Remove the preheated tray from the oven and brush with a teaspoon of cooking oil.
 This will stop the fries from sticking to the tray.

 - Arrange the fries in a single layer on the roasting tray, giving them plenty of room to roast and caramelise – use two trays if necessary.

 - Transfer to the highest shelf of the preheated oven and cook for 15 minutes.
 Remove from the oven and flip the fries.
 Return to the oven, turning the tray for even colouring.
 Cook for another 10 minutes, or until browned.